top of page

 Kenya Community Health Clinic Ministries

-is a Tax-Exempt 501(C)(3 ) Non Profit Organization.
+is a Tax-Exempt 501(C)(3 ) Non Profit Organization, and your donation is tax-deductible as allowed by law.

-We have a online donation page.
-Click any category Donate button below and donate.
-100% of your donation goes directly to the Clinic.
+• 100% of your donation goes directly to the Clinic.

 Prevention and Treatment of Common Diseases in Kenya.